Gustavohps10/transactions-api/README.md

 GET  /transactions/summary
 ```

-## :gear: Running App
+## :gear: Running the App
-You can access this url: https://transactions-api-d9kj.onrender.com if it is still working ¯\_(ツ)_/¯
+You can access this url: https://transactions-api-d9kj.onrender.com if it is still working ¯\\_(ツ)_/¯

 ### :computer: Local
 First fork and clone this repo.
 Feel free to create new pull requests

 #### Environment
 Rename .env.example to .env and set variables